-South Atlantic/Gulf Council Preferred Alternative 4 would allow transit through any area in the Gulf or South Atlantic that is closed because the quota has been met.
+Preferred Alternative 3 would allow transit through any area in the Gulf or South Atlantic that is closed because the quota has been met.
 Many fishermen live and work near a boundary between two zones, and may wish to fish in one zone, but land in another.
-When the landing zone is closed, those fishermen are forced to land away from their homeport.
-South Atlantic Preferred/Gulf Preferred Alternative 4 would give them an option to transit the closed zone and land closer to home.
+When the fisherman's home port is located in a closed zone, the fisherman must travel to another port within the open zone to land their catch.
+Preferred Alternative 3 would give fishermen the option to transit through any closed zone and land at their preferred port.

-This situation is particularly problematic for fishermen who might fish in Collier County but have their homeport in Lee County.
+This situation is particularly problematic for fishermen who might fish in Collier County but have their home port in Lee County.
 The Northern Subzone usually closes before the Southern Subzone, so transit into the Northern Subzone is not allowed.
-Alternative 5 would allow transit through Lee County and northward when the Northern Subzone is closed.
+Alternative 4 would allow transit through Lee County and northward when the Northern Subzone is closed.

-Alternatives 2-5 would reduce the economic burden on fishermen by allowing them to return to their homeport after fishing.
-These alternatives would also promote safety at sea by reducing travel time.
-Reducing transit times would also provide benefits to the social environment by reducing the length of fishing trips and hence, the time fishermen spend away from home.
+Alternatives 2 and 4, and Preferred Alternative 3 would reduce the economic burden on fishermen by allowing them to return to the port of their choice after fishing.
+These alternatives would also promote safety at sea by reducing travel time for those fishermen whose home port is located within a closed zone where the quota has been met.

-Transit under Alternatives 2-5 would be allowed for vessels traveling through the closed area with fishing gear appropriately stowed.
+Transit under Alternatives 2 and 4, and Preferred Alternative 3 would be allowed for vessels traveling through the closed area with fishing gear appropriately stowed.
 The term "transit" is defined as on a direct and continuous course through a closed area.
 The term "appropriately stowed" means: